Redocly/redocly-cli/README.md

 ### Bundle multiple OpenAPI documents

 Having one massive OpenAPI description can be annoying, so most people split them up into multiple documents via `$ref`, only to later find out some tools don't support `$ref` or don't support multiple documents.
-Redocly to the rescue!
+Redocly CLI to the rescue!
 It has a `bundle` command you can use to recombine all of those documents back into one single document.
 The bundled output that Redocly CLI provides is clean, tidy, and looks like a human made it.

 ### Automate API guidelines with Linting